Updated 4/1/25

 - Wholesome ingredients

-Chicken Pasta Salad Recipe Notes
+Chicken Pasta Salad Recipe Ingredients

 - Dressing: It also helps to make the dressing first in the largest mixing bowl you have.
 This recipe feeds 12 people, so it makes quite a bit.
 Set it aside while cooking the pasta and the asparagus.